Clinton-Davis/focus_fitness/README.md

 Strength training
 Dieting
 More can be added in the administration section.

+##### Programs Details

+The page is a center block design and is divided in half.
+On the Left hand side is the description of the category the member has chosen.
+On the right hand side is the list of workouts within that Program.
-Each Program has a number of workouts attached to them.
-They are all video based and can be added or ordered in any way the trainer wishes to show them.
+The workouts are all video based and can be added or ordered in any way the trainer wishes to show them.
-The video files itself is Not stored in the Focus Fitnesses database the videos are linked with a url from a video hosting server.
-Ie. Cloudinary.
-To add a video:
-Make a Cloudinary account
-Upload the video
-Once it is uploaded a video url is given
-In the Focus admin section click on workouts in the Programs section Click ‘Add new’
-Fill out the form adding the url.

 <details>
-<summary>Workouts WireFrame(Click for image)</summary>
+<summary>Programs WireFrame(Click for image)</summary>

 <p align="center">
 <img src="media/wireframes/Programs.png">